ppohlitze/ExchangeRateChecker/README.md

 # ExchangeRateChecker

 This is a microservice which pulls the exchange rate from euro to dollar from an API, and writes it to a DB.
-The exchange rates can be accessed via two REST endpoints.
+The exchange rates can be accessed via two REST endpoints which return a JSON payload.
 One returns the most recent exchange rate and the other returns all exchange rates in between two timestamps.
+For further details see the swagger file.

 ## How to run